davidmason94/Landing_Page/README.md

 # Landing_Page
-This landing page was created using HMTL and CSS
+This landing page was created using HTML and CSS